Postgraduate Handbook Introduction (common)

 10.1 Academic appeals

 Provided you have grounds, you may appeal against any academic decision made by the University.
-There are some exceptions and you should note you cannot appeal against a decision that has been made in the proper exercise of academic judgment.
+There are some exceptions and you should note you cannot appeal against a decision that has been made in the proper exercise of academic judgement.
 For example, you cannot appeal simply because you disagree with a decision the University has made or feel that a higher mark should have been given.
 The Regulations Governing Academic Appeals by Students (http://www.calendar.soton.ac.uk/sectionIV/student-appeals.html) outlines the policy and the procedure that should be followed should you wish to steps that should be followed when making an appeal.

 10.2 Student complaints